Emory-CBIS/MultiView.LOCUS/README.md

 - rho: A numeric value between 0 and 1 (default = 0.95).
 A threshold parameter for determining the low-rank structure of the source traits.
 A higher rho encourages capturing more variance (leading to a higher rank).

 - silent: Logical (TRUE or FALSE, default = FALSE).
 If FALSE, progress messages are printed during model fitting.

+#### Output

+- `A`: A list of length K. Each element is an \(n \times (q_k + q_{\text{common}})\) mixing matrix for a view, where \(q_k\) is the number of view-specific traits for that view.
+The columns represent subject-level loading coefficients corresponding to both view-specific and shared connectivity traits.

+- `S`: A list of length K. Each element contains the estimated source trait matrix for a view.
+It includes both the view-specific connectivity traits and the shared connectivity traits across views.
+Each row corresponds to one latent connectivity trait, and each column corresponds to an edge in the vectorized brain network.

+- `S_specific`: A list of length K. Each element contains the estimated view-specific connectivity traits for that view only.

+- `S_common`: A list of length K. Each element contains the estimated shared connectivity traits for that view.
+These traits are intended to capture connectivity patterns that are aligned across all views.

+- `rank_specific`: A vector of length K. Gives the estimated low-rank dimension for the view-specific trait structure in each view.

+- `rank_common`: An integer.
+Gives the estimated low-rank dimension for the shared trait structure across views.

 ### 2. BIC_cal function